ankane/blazer/README.md

   data_source: main
 ```

 This feature requires PostgreSQL.
-Create a new schema just for uploads to ensure existing tables aren’t overwritten.
+Create a new schema just for uploads.

 ```sql
 CREATE SCHEMA uploads;